vijay-karavadra/graph-rag/docs/guide/adapters.md

 __Collection Support__

 : Indicates whether the store supports lists in metadata values or not.
-Stores which do not support it directly (:material-alert-circle:{.yellow}) can be used by applying the [MetadataDenormalizer][langchain_graph_retriever.transformers.metadata_denormalizer.MetadataDenormalizer] document transformer to documents before writing, which spreads the items of the collection into multiple metadata keys.
+Stores which do not support it directly (:material-alert-circle:{.yellow}) can be used by applying the [ShreddingTransformer][langchain_graph_retriever.transformers.ShreddingTransformer] document transformer to documents before writing, which spreads the items of the collection into multiple metadata keys.

 __Combined Adjacent Query__